1972 Los Angeles Dodgers season: 1972 Major League Baseball draft

 This was the eighth year of a Major League Baseball draft.
 The Dodgers drafted 42 players in the June draft and eight in the January draft.
+Six players would eventually play in MLB.

 This was a weak draft class whose most notable player was Dennis Lewallyn, a pitcher who played for the Dodgers and two other teams from 1975 to 1981 with a 4–4 record and 4.48 ERA.
 The top draft pick was shortstop John Harbin from Newberry College who played in only 83 games in the Dodgers farm system in 1972 and was quickly out of baseball.